 Once a staple of eighties decor, dried flowers are back, part of the new mood towards sustainability and making things last and not simply growing and displaying blooms to discard days later.
 But think dusky rather than dusty, peonies that have paled as they’ve been preserved, hydrangreas that lose their vivacity but take on new beauty with age.

-Not just reserved for the front door, you could cover the whole house – fall table decor, fall mantel and staircase – in dried flowers; dried rose balls are both fragrant and pretty, or pick out a daring wreath to hang in a guest bedroom.
+Not just reserved for the front door, you could cover the whole house in dried flowers; dried rose balls are both fragrant and pretty, or pick out a daring wreath to hang in a guest bedroom.
 Choose one that goes with your existing scheme and that won’t need changing throughout the seasons.